Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Application startup access password protection

 ### - Attachments Desktop Folder triggerd email window appearance:
-    If attachments are added by drag and drop or script to the special outgoing mail folder linked on the Desktop, this part of the Application sends the links via TCP to the main part of the Application and an email send-dialog appears to send a mail.
+    If attachments are added by drag and drop or script to the special outgoing mail folder icon linked on the Desktop, this part of the Application sends the links via TCP to the main part of the Application and an email send-dialog appears to send a mail.
     Introduced for security reasons, the dialog requests user consent before sending.
-    Additional advantages: The user can also change the subject line or write a simple text message.
+    Additional advantages: The user can also change the the recipient, the subject line or write a simple text message.
+    Multiple send windows can be opened by using the same simple click or drag-and-drop gesture.

 ### - One time setup of default sender address